compbiocore/shallowvariant/README.md

 We also have an initial implementation for the child model, which is a CNN layer and a dense layer in [src](./src), along with a script to run the model.
 There is also a skeleton for `get_data()`, although we are waiting to see how to use the `TFRecord` files as input.

+## 11/21/19

+ * The `TFRecord` objects outputted by `call_variants` are actually storing many ProtoBufs that can only be opened with DeepVariant-specific code which also relies on Nucleus, and DeepVariant has to be built for us to be able to extract the objects.
+Mary has written a Dockerfile that pulls DeepVariant and converts the ProtoBufs into a `tsv` file that is the actual probabilities.
+Validation: the number of probabilities matches the number of examples (82).
+We do not know if the order matches, but we hope so.
+ * The `TFRecord` examples which are the output of `make_examples` are just `TFExamples` which is a `ProtoBuf` with an undocumented dictionary on top.
+The dictionary lives in the `DeepVariant` code.
+ * The `DeepVariant` version we are going to stick to is .7.2, as there are significant changes in current versions that also change the `TFRecord` objects.
+This may prove a problem for maintainability as if we wanted to use more current versions we would have to invest re-engineering work.
+ * Right now, `preprocess` reads files for input, parses images, gets the images into the right shape, and outputs those as inputs for the model.
+Still need to work on labels.
+Also need to figure out split and shuffling.
+ * August is going to work on getting out the true labels, of which there should be 82.
+Mary is going to continue working on the model.

 # Next steps

- * Spin up a Docker image with Linux and install [Nucleus](https://github.com/google/nucleus) on it, then open the `TFRecord` files using the library to see what they look like.
-They should be probabilities.
- * Implement `get_data()` based off of the `TFRecord` files.
+ * Continue working on `get_data()` based off of the `TFRecord` files.
 We will have to split this data ourselves, but the ingestion of the files should be straightforward based off of DeepVariant.
  * Implement getting the labels from the `TFRecord` files.
 This could possibly be in `get_data()`, or in a different function.
  * Run the child model to make sure it doesn't crash.
  * If we get the model working (and credits), run DeepVariant on GCP on a larger dataset to get initial input.
 This will take a couple hours, so we will want to monitor the run and shut off the instance after.